jsirois/commons/src/python/twitter/pants/README.md

 # What is Pants?

 Pants is a build tool.
-It is similar in some regards to make, maven, ant, gradle, sbt, etc. However, pants differs in some important design goals.
+It is similar to make, maven, ant, gradle, sbt, etc.;
+but pants differs in some important design goals.
 Pants optimizes for

 * building multiple, dependent projects from source
 * building projects in a variety of languages
 * speed of build execution

+This guide explains how to use Pants and author its BUILD files.

+You invoke pants with a _goal_ (like `test` or `compile`) and the _build targets_ to use (like `src/main/java/com/twitter/common/util/BUILD:util`).
+For example,

+    pants goal test src/main/java/com/twitter/common/util/BUILD:util

+Goals (the "verbs" of Pants) produce new files from Targets (the "nouns").

+As a code author, you define your code's _build targets_ in BUILD files.
-BUILD files define _build targets_.
-A build target might produce some output file[s]; it might have sources and/or depend on other build targets.
+A build target might produce some output file[s];
+it might have sources and/or depend on other build targets.
-There might be several BUILD files dotted all over the codebase; a target in one can depend on a target in another.
+There might be several BUILD files in the codebase; a target in one can depend on a target in another.
+Typically, a directory's BUILD file defines the target[s] whose sources are files in that directory.

-Pants reads BUILD files, computes the dependency graph of build targets, and executes a specified set of goals against those targets, where goals are actions like `test` or `compile`.
+Pants reads BUILD files and computes the dependency graph of build targets.

+For example, a BUILD file might define a library buildable from the `*.py` files in its directory, depending on another target, `3rdparty/thrift-0.7`.

+    # commons/src/python/twitter/common/rpc/BUILD 2013 February
+    python_library(name = 'rpc',
+      sources = globs('*.py'),
+      dependencies = [ '3rdparty/python:thrift-0.7' ])

+Pants looks at the build targets (and their dependencies and <em>their</em> dependencies, and so on) to determine what needs to be tested/compiled.
+A goal can depend on another; e.g., if you invoke the `test` goal but haven't compiled, pants knows to compile first.

+A _product_ is the output of a goal: `.class` files, `.jar` files, generated source files, etc.

 A Pants build "sees" only the target it's building and the transitive dependencies of that target.
 It doesn't attempt to build entire source trees.
 This approach works well for a big repository containing several projects, where a tool that insists on building everything would bog down.

-This guide explains how to author BUILD files and how to use the Pants tool.

 # Installing and Troubleshooting Pants Installations